arenadeveloper02/article-enhancer-ui/REPO_SUMMARY.md

 - **Updated at:** 2026-07-30T12:14:09.863Z
 - **Request:** Make the following changes only.
 Do not change any other styling, colors, spacing, copy, or layout beyond what's explicitly listed below.

+** CRITICAL : Don't delete the column updatedAt in EnhancementLog table.**

 Verify the API